 Hurricane Gustav Facts, Damage and Costs

-Hurricane Gustav was a Category 2 storm when it hit the Louisiana shore on September 1, 2008.
-It cost $8.0 billion, including $6.0 billion in U.S. damages.
-Gustav's death toll was 112 people, including 11 in the United States.
+Hurricane Gustav was a Category 2 hurricane when it hit the Louisiana shore on September 1, 2008.
+It cost $6.9 billion in U.S. damages when adjusted for inflation.
+Its death toll was 112 people, including 11 in the United States.
 It indirectly caused another 41 deaths in Louisiana.
-Some died from the tornadoes that the hurricane caused.
 Around 1.5 million people were without power.

 Impact on Oil Industry

 Gustav devastated the oil industry.
 It caused an estimated loss of $8 billion to $10 billion in oil production.
 All Gulf offshore oil rigs and Louisiana land-based oil refineries were shut down in advance.
 Shipping was suspended.
-That included of 5.6 million barrels of crude oil.
-That's 56 percent of the imported oil that enters the Gulf every day.
+That included 5.6 million barrels of crude oil.
+That's 56% of the imported oil that enters the Gulf every day.

-Louisiana produced 22 percent of America's domestic crude oil and 10.5 percent of its natural gas.
+Louisiana produced 22% of America's domestic crude oil and 10.5% of its natural gas.
 People were concerned because Hurricane Katrina had caused oil prices to rise $3 a barrel.
-That's because it affected 19 percent of U.S. oil production.
+That's because it affected 19% of U.S. oil production.
 Hurricanes Katrina and Rita destroyed 113 offshore oil and gas platforms and damaged 457 oil and gas pipelines.
-They spilled nearly as much oil as the Exxon Valdez.
+They spilled almost as much oil as the Exxon Valdez.

 Damage to New Orleans

 As important as these industries are, the huge concern was the damage Gustav could do to New Orleans.
 The city was just recovering from Hurricane Katrina, which hit three years earlier.
 Tourism had just returned to 7.1 million visitors.
 In 2006, the visitor level was only 2.6 million.
 New Orleans' port had suffered $260 million in damage.